-Just like in the human body, there are one-way valves in veins controlling the blood circulation, on the other hand, the heart valves controlling the flow of blood in the chambers of the heart and maintaining the correct pumping action, the valve is used to control and manipulate the flow of fluid in every process industry.
-Valves may be operated manually, either by a handle, lever or wheel attached to its stem.
+Just like in the human body, there are one-way valves in veins controlling the blood circulation, on the other hand, the heart valves control the flow of blood in the chambers of the heart and maintain the correct pumping action, the valve is used to control and manipulate the flow of fluid in every process industry.
+Valves may be operated manually, either by a handle, lever, or wheel attached to its stem.
 Valves may also be automatic, which are driven by changes in pressure, temperature, or flow.
-In your day to day life pressure cooker at your kitchen is the best suitable example of an automatic valve i.e sanitary pressure relief valve.
+In your day-to-day life pressure cooker in your kitchen is the best suitable example of an automatic valve i.e sanitary pressure relief valve.

 For more information, please visit https://www.adamantvalves.com/